Gabe-Itch-jar/Carilana/README.md

 <hr>

-We develop various bypasses and modules for LiquidBounce.
-More information is given down below.
+We developed bypasses / modules for the LiquidBounce script API.
+If you want to see more information, check below.
 <hr>

 <details>